How to leave your California residency?

 Audit preparedness:

 • Documentation: The journey begins with a paper trail.
 The more comprehensive, the better.
-Documents showing your physical presence, utility bills, lease agreements in the new state, and evidence of severed ties with California are crucial.
-It might seem like overkill, but if the Franchise Tax Board (FTB) comes knocking, this paper trail could be your best friend.
+Documents demonstrating your physical presence, utility bills, lease agreements in the new state, and evidence that you have severed ties with California, are crucial.
+It might seem like overkill, but if the California Franchise Tax Board (FTB) comes knocking, this paper trail could be your best friend.

 • Professional Guidance: You do not want to navigate a residency audit alone.
 Engage a tax professional familiar with California's residency audit process to guide you through it, ensuring you're well-prepared for any inquiries.